eclipse-sumo/sumo/docs/web/docs/Developer/index.md

 # Developer Documentation

 - [Libraries Licenses](../Libraries_Licenses.md) - which libraries are used and under which licenses
-- [CodeStyle](CodeStyle.md) - information about how the sourcecode should look like
+- [CodeStyle](CodeStyle.md) - information about how the source code should look like
 - [Tests](Tests.md) - information about performed software tests
 - [Unit Tests](Unit_Tests.md) - information about how to set up Unit Tests
 - [GUI Testing](GUI_Testing.md) - information about how to set up "interactive" GUI Tests with PyAutoGUI